-I am already neutered, housetrained, up to date with shots, not good with kids, and not good with cats.
+I am already neutered, housetrained, in need of an experienced adopter, up to date with shots, not good with kids, and not good with cats.

 - Sunday, October 20: Detroit Marathon.
 Paws for Life is raising money through the Detroit Free Press/Talmer Bank marathon or half-marathon this Fall.
 Click here for more information.
 RSVP to email@example.com.